MT121201/hw_AI_EE4445_Dr.Pham_Viet_Cuong/README.md

 I used a synthetic dataset generated using the make_blobs function from scikit-learn

 ## Homework 9
-**Topic:** Write a programe implementing Q learning algorithm solving a freely chosen problem (except the problem used as example in the lecture)
+**Topic:** Write a program implementing Q learning algorithm solving a freely chosen problem (except the problem used as example in the lecture)

 I use Q_learning to find path From Start(S) reach Goal(G) and avoid Hold(X)